keras-team/keras-io/examples/structured_data/md/classification_with_tfdf.md

 [Gradient Boosted Trees](https://www.tensorflow.org/decision_forests/api_docs/python/tfdf/keras/GradientBoostedTreesModel),
 and [CART](https://www.tensorflow.org/decision_forests/api_docs/python/tfdf/keras/CartModel),
 and can be used for regression, classification, and ranking task.
+For a beginner's guide to TensorFlow Decision Forests, please refer to this [tutorial](https://www.tensorflow.org/decision_forests/tutorials/beginner_colab).

 This example uses Gradient Boosted Trees model in binary classification of structured data, and covers the following scenarios: